Virasoro Generators in the Fibonacci Model Tensor Network -- Tackling Finite Size Effects: Introduction

 There is a lot of progress in the last few years in recovering data of a continuous field theory from lattice models in a controlled numerical setting making use of tensor networks \cite{Evenbly2016Local,Hauru2016Topological,Milsted2017Extraction,Yang2017Loop,Bal2017Renormalization,Vanhove2018Mapping,Zou2018Conformal,Zou2020Conformal,Zou2020Emergence,Huang2022Numerical,Vanhove2022Critical}.
 Particularly, in the case of 2D conformal field theories (CFT), there is by now a lot of work on extracting the CFT spectra from the tensor networks.
 More recently, there are works developing methodologies to understand how conformal and other (continuous) symmetries are realized on the tensor networks \cite{Koo1994Representations,Milsted2017Extraction,Zou2018Conformal,Zou2020Conformal,Wang2022Emergence}.

 These methods mainly focus on constructing discrete operators that act on a 1D lattice Hilbert space.
 However, they are not immediately applicable when we work on tensor networks that directly reconstruct the 2D partition functions.
 Frequently, we combine with tensor renormalization algorithms so that individual tensors building up the tensor network representation of the partition function are known only numerically, making it technically difficult to recover the Hamiltonian picture by taking the time evolution $\Delta t\to0$ limit.
 In \cite{Wang2022Virasoro}, we proposed a method to implement the Virasoro symmetries from the intuitive picture that the insertion of Virasoro operators is equivalent to the insertion of the stress tensor with appropriate weight around a closed loop.
-We implement stress tensor insertion by solving for the eigenstates of a small cylinder.
+We implement stress tensor insertion by solving for the eigenstates of a the transfer matrix tiling a cylinder, which is related to the dilatation operator through a conformal map.
 By the state-operator correspondence, these eigenstates represent a small disk with the stress tensor inserted at its center.
 These small disks are then inserted around a large disk to extract Virasoro descendants of the state corresponding to the large disk.
 We demonstrated this method in the case of the Ising model and found that this naive method appears to work quite well.

 The Ising model is known to be very special and suffers from less severe finite size effects.
 In this paper, we would like to inspect our proposal in other models where finite size effects are more severe.
 Particularly, we will consider the $\mathbb{Z}_3$ parafermion CFT, which can be obtained by giving appropriate boundary conditions to the Fibonacci Levin--Wen topological order.
 Here, the spectrum of a cylinder of intermediate sizes would still look quite far from the actual CFT spectrum.
 This however does not mean that we cannot extract anything useful out of it.
 As the cylinder gets bigger, the spectrum would approach that of the CFT, and there is a sense of continuity in the process of solving for eigenstates for cylinders of larger and larger sizes.
 It is well known that one can record the respective eigenvalues as cylinder size grows and this allows one to extract the asymptotic eigenvalues numerically with only cylinders of finite size.
 See for example \cite{Evenbly2016Local,Williamson2017Symmetry,Vanhove2018Mapping,Lootens2020Galois}.